f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 ## Write the build metadata for an Gradle app

-In the following steps, we assume that the application id of your app is `com.example`.
+In the following steps, we assume that the Application ID of your app is `com.example`.
 Please use a unique id for you app, corresponding to your domain name.
 Fork `fdroiddata`, clone the repo and create a new branch from master, e.g., `com.example`.
 There are more details in <https://gitlab.com/fdroid/fdroiddata/-/blob/master/CONTRIBUTING.md>.